tmk907/TikTokDownloader/Readme.md

 # TikTokDownloader

+This app is no longer maintaned.
+Instead you can try MyTikTokBackup https://github.com/tmk907/MyTikTokBackup

+***

 How to download your favorite videos or any profile videos.

 - TikTok app: Go to "Settings", "Privacy and safety" and change